reinierbkkr/mutant/README.md

 - Play multiple sequenced audio samples according to programmed pattern
 - A clickable interface to program a beat
 - Retrieve audio samples from back-end
+- Store and retrieve a pattern in a database

 **Shoulds**
 - Loop the beat
-- Store and retrieve a beat pattern in a database
 - Make the BPM changeable
 - Release on remote server
+- User can load samples

 **Coulds**
 - Make an algorithm to generate beat patterns in the backend